ethhub-io/ethhub/docs/other/funds/eth-prize.md

+title: Eth Prize - EthHub

+description: ETH Prize is a community research and bounty project that identifies the most critical issues and organizes bounties to solve them.

 # ETH Prize

 ETH Prize is a community research and bounty project that identifies the most critical issues facing the ethereum ecosystem and organizes bounties to solve them.